arangodb/arangodb/Documentation/Books/Manual/Architecture/DeploymentModes/Cluster/Architecture.md

 Internally, read operations are all served by the _DBServer_ holding the _leader_ copy, this allows to provide snapshot semantics for complex transactions.

-Using synchronous replication alone will guarantee consistency and high availabilty at the cost of reduced performance: write requests will have a higher latency (due to every write-request having to be executed on the followers) and read requests will not scale out as only the _leader_ is being asked.
+Using synchronous replication alone will guarantee consistency and high availability at the cost of reduced performance: write requests will have a higher latency (due to every write-request having to be executed on the _followers_) and read requests will not scale out as only the _leader_ is being asked.

 In a Cluster, synchronous replication will be managed by the _Coordinators_ for the client.